xtuer/sql-formatter/README.md

 format('select [col] from tbl', { language: 'transactsql' });
 ```

-Or when using the VSCode extension: Settings -> Prettier-SQL: SQLFlavourOverride.
+Or when using the VSCode extension: Settings -> SQL-Formatter-VSCode: SQLFlavourOverride.

 ### Module parse failed: Unexpected token

-This typically happens when bundling an appication with Webpack.
+This typically happens when bundling an application with Webpack.
 The cause is that Babel (through `babel-loader`) is not configured
 to support class properties syntax: